Bachelor of Public Administration

 Cities, towns, and villages depend on advocates who are sensitive to the needs of their community and possess the specialized knowledge and skills to make improvements that benefit the people who live there.
 National University’s Bachelor of Public Administration (BPA) is designed to prepare you for an important career in a dynamic and growing field.

 Our public administration degree can qualify you to pursue a wide range of professional roles and responsibilities at the local, state, and federal levels.
-From writing grant proposals and speaking at fundraising events to becoming a leader in waterworks management, successful completion of NU’s BPA program can prepare you for mid-level positions in government agencies and nonprofit organizations.
+From writing grant proposals and speaking at fundraising events, successful completion of NU’s BPA program can prepare you for mid-level positions in government agencies and nonprofit organizations.

 Public administration is an important and respected career path ripe with opportunities for advancement, and our curriculum is designed to prepare you with the industry-current qualifications to pursue them.